Peptic Ulcers (cont.)

 When you eat, your stomach produces hydrochloric acid and an enzyme called pepsin to digest the food.

-In the past it was throught that ulcers were caused by lifestyle factors such as eating habits, cigarette smoking, and stress.
+In the past it was thought that ulcers were caused by lifestyle factors such as eating habits, cigarette smoking, and stress.

-People who take aspirin or other anti-inflammatory medication are at increased risk even if they do not have H pylori infection.
+People who take aspirin or other anti-inflammatory medications are at an increased risk even if they do not have H pylori infection.

-- People who have had prior ulcers or intestinal bleeding are at higher-than-normal risk.
+People who have had prior ulcers or intestinal bleeding are at a higher-than-normal risk.